Dave's Brain

 }

-// In Win32 C/C++ the above function will work but this seems better
+// In Win32 C/C++ the above function will work but this is cleaner

 void GetCurrentDate(LPSTR buf, const size_t size)